Contact us

 Scientific activity

-The fields of research in which the staff of the discipline of Pharmaceutical Botany are involved include:
+The fields of research in which the staff of the discipline of Pharmaceutical Botany is involved include:

 Investigation of ethnopharmaceutical heritage in the west of the country.
 The study of the tradition phytotherapy has allowed, worldwide, the discovery of valuable drugs of plant origin – anticancer, anti-inflammatory, anti-infective, anti-dementive etc. Plants and other categories of living organisms are, even today, in the age of chemical synthesis, major sources for the discovery of new active substances.
 Folk medicine provides important preliminary data on the possible use of plants – thus, its investigation is one of the fundamental steps in the discovery of new therapeutic active substances.